-This information in this how-to was tested using AIX 5.3.
-If you are using a different version or level of AIX, the results you obtain might vary significantly.
+The information in this how-to scenario was tested using specific versions of AIX.
+The results you obtain might vary significantly depending on your version and level of AIX.

 This procedure changes the default browser that is used by applications that use the defaultbrowser command to open a browser window.
 The default browser is the browser that is launched when users use the infocenter command.
 This scenario describes how to use SMIT to change the default browser.
 You can also use Web-based System Manager to change the default browser.